 Warsaw has come a long way since its near complete destruction in the Second World War.
 This vibrant, busy city has slowly been emerging as a new cultural diamond of the East and forms the centre of modern Poland.
 And while shiny skyscrapers, new restaurants and funky clubs shoot like mushrooms from the soil, Warsaw’s many historic buildings serve as a reminder of this city’s glorious history.

-Wrocław is one of the prettiest and liveliest cities in Poland.
-Multicultural, it has an important university, a vast array of restaurants and bars, designer shops, theatre and musical events.
+Wroclaw is one of the prettiest and liveliest cities in Poland.
+The multicultural city has an important university, a vast array of restaurants and bars, designer shops, theatre and musical events.
 The Odra River and dozens of little canals that meander through its tree-lined streets with their tall, multi-coloured buildings set the scene.
-In fact, Wrocław is made up of no less than 12 islands, joined by over 100 bridges, and simply begs to be explored.
+In fact, Wroclaw is made up of no less than 12 islands, joined by over 100 bridges, and simply begs to be explored.